-Unrestricted gifts are among the most valuable to USC Price, because they allow us to allocate funds wherever the need is greatest, and to take advantage of unique opportunities as they arise.
+Unrestricted gifts are among the most valuable to USC Price, because they allow us to allocate funds wherever the need is greatest and take advantage of unique opportunities as they arise.

 Directed gifts allow you to designate your gift to a specific program or priority area at USC Price.
-This type of gift gives you the satisfaction of knowing you are supporting a program that is personally meaningful to you.
+This type of gift gives you the satisfaction of knowing you are supporting a program that is of truly personal meaning.

 - Current use, to provide funds and flexibility over the short term, or

-- Endowment gifts, which provide security over the long term by expanding USC Price’s permanent financial base and creating a predictable source of future income for such things as endowed faculty positions, scholarships and fellowships, and broad-based interdisciplinary research projects.
+- Endowment gifts, which provide security over the long term by expanding USC Price’s permanent financial base.
+This creates a predictable source of future income for such priorities as endowed faculty positions, scholarships and fellowships, and broad-based interdisciplinary research projects.

 Types of Gifts

-When you make an outright gift to USC Price, your contribution can be put to work immediately – either providing funding for current programs or creating a reliable source of future income by expanding the school’s endowment.
-An outright gift may be composed of almost any asset of value, including the following:
+When you make an outright gift to USC Price, your contribution can be put to work immediately – by providing funding for current programs or by creating a reliable source of future income by expanding the school’s endowment.
+An outright gift may be composed of almost any asset of value, including:

-- Cash Gifts – the simplest and easiest gifts you can make – may be made through credit/debit card transactions, outright cash, personal checks, cashier’s checks or money orders made payable to: “USC Sol Price School of Public Policy Annual Fund.”
-USC also has a wire account; please call (213) 740-5134 for details.
+The simplest and easiest gifts you can make, cash gifts may be made through credit/debit card transactions, outright cash, personal checks, cashier’s checks, or money orders made payable to: “USC Sol Price School of Public Policy Annual Fund.”
+USC also has a wire account; please call (213) 821-8188 for details.

-- Matching Gift programs are an easy way to double or even triple your gift.
-Many employers will match your gift to the School.
-Send your contribution as indicated above, along with a completed matching gift form (available from your company’s personnel or employee relations office).
+Many employers will match your gift to the School, making it an easy way to double or even triple the value of your gift.
+Please send your contribution as indicated above, along with a completed matching gift form (available from your company’s personnel or employee relations office).
 For online gifts, simply follow the matching gift instructions when you fill out the form.

-- Gifts of Real Estate – including personal residences, second homes, income property and vacant land – offer a wide variety of tax and other benefits.
-While most people give their entire interest away, it is also possible to give only a portion of the property (an undivided percentage interest) while retaining the rest for other purposes.
+Personal residences, second homes, income property and vacant land gifts offer a wide variety of tax and other benefits.
+While most give their entire interest away, it is also possible to give only a portion of the property (an undivided percentage interest) while retaining the rest for other purposes.

-USC’s team of planned giving experts can help you create guaranteed retirement income or reduce your estate or capital gains taxes while also making a meaningful gift to USC Price.
+USC’s team of planned giving experts can help you create guaranteed retirement income or reduce your estate or capital gains taxes.
 Visit our planned giving page for more information.